 Disability Support Services provides support to adult students with disabilities so they can successfully transition to, participate in, and complete their post-secondary education at NOCE.

-DSS provides additional supports that can help students achieve their academic goals at our sister colleges, Cypress College and Fullerton College.
-DSS assistance and programs help students achieve their goals related to higher education, competitive, integrated employment, and living more independently.
+DSS provides additional support that can help students achieve their academic goals at our sister colleges, Cypress College and Fullerton College.
+DSS assistance and programs help students achieve their goals related to higher education, competitiveness, integrated employment, and living more independently.

 DSS Programs and Services

 1. Accommodations and Alternate Media→

 Students can access a variety of accommodations, assistive technologies and materials in alternate formats to support academic success.

 These noncredit college classes help students with mild intellectual disabilities (ID) and autism spectrum disorder (ASD) gain independence in school, work, and the community.